Artwork

 Acrylic on panel, framed for a total size of 19x19 inches.

-“The East Inlet Call Me Back”
+“The East Inlet Calls Me Back”

 This view from the East Inlet in Rocky Mountain National Park always calls me back.